Enhanced Direction-Sensing Methods and Performance Analysis in Low-Altitude Wireless Network via a Rotating Antenna Array: Simulation Results

 \section{Simulation Results}

-In this section, we present simulation results to evaluate the performance of proposed PRI and PRI-IGSS methods and the corresponding CRLB as a performance benchmark.
-Simulation parameters are chosen as follows: $N=M=7$, $P_t$= 5 dBm, $\sigma^2 $= 10 dBm, $\phi=45^\circ$, $\lambda$ = 0.125, $K$ = 512, $Q=3$, $\Psi_{\alpha} = \Psi_{\beta} = \{ 30^o, 90^o, 150^o \}$.
-In our simulation, all results are averaged over 2000 Monte Carlo realizations and RMSE is calculated to indicate the performance, which is given by
+In this section, we present simulation results to evaluate the performance of the proposed PRI and PRI-IGSS methods, with the corresponding CRLB used as a performance benchmark.
+FA-Root-MUSIC denotes the conventional fixed-array Root-MUSIC method without mechanical rotation, which is used to evaluate the effect of off-boresight gain loss.
+RR-Root-MUSIC follows the recursive-rotation Root-MUSIC method in [34], where Root-MUSIC estimation and array rotation are alternately performed until convergence, and is used as a rotatable-array-aided benchmark.
+The proposed PRI denotes the pre-rotation initialization followed by Root-MUSIC estimation without IGSS refinement, while PRI-IGSS denotes the complete proposed method.
+Simulation parameters are chosen as follows: $N=M=7$, $P_t$= 5 dBm, $\sigma^2 $= 10 dBm, $p=2$, $\phi=45^\circ$, $\lambda$ = 0.125, $K$ = 512, $Q=3$, $\Psi_{\alpha} = \Psi_{\beta} = \{ 30^\circ, 90^\circ, 150^\circ \}$, $\epsilon=10^{-5}$, $I_{\max}=30$, $\gamma=0.5$, and $\Delta_{\max}=1^\circ$.
+In our simulation, all results are averaged over 2000 Monte Carlo realizations and root mean squared error (RMSE) is calculated to indicate the performance, which is given by

-where $U$ denotes the times of Monte Carlo experiments.
+where $U$ denotes the number of Monte Carlo experiments.
+It is assumed that the UAV is in a quasi-static state during the snapshot collection period.

-Fig. \ref{fig:iter theta=5}-\ref{fig:iter theta=175} illustrate the RMSE convergence curves of the proposed low-complexity PRI and PRI-IGR methods for three representative incident angles, i.e., $\theta = 5^\circ, 85^\circ, 175^\circ$.
-The CRLB is also used as a performance benchmark.
+Fig. \ref{fig:iter theta=5}-\ref{fig:iter theta=175} illustrate the RMSE convergence curves of the proposed low-complexity PRI and PRI-IGSS methods for three representative incident angles, i.e., $\theta = 5^\circ, 85^\circ, 175^\circ$.
 It is seen that the CRLB decreases as iteration process due to the accumulation of sampling signals.
-In Fig.5 with $\theta = 5^\circ$, the conventional FA-Root-MUSIC method is completely disabled at large angles, i.e., $\theta = 85^\circ, 175^\circ$, due to severe SNR induced by the directive property of array element.
-Although the RR-Root-MUSIC eventually converges, it requires multiple rotation iterations for larger boresight deflection angle ($\theta = 85^\circ, 175^\circ$), resulting in high computational complexity, and still has a large gap compared to the CRLB.
-By contrast, the proposed PRI method effectively improves the initialization accuracy by pre-rotation.
-On this basis, the PRI-IGSS method further improves the estimation through iterative greedy search with a continuous sampled signal accumulation process, leading to a rapid convergence and an optimal that approaches the CRLB.
+In Fig.5, where $\theta = 5^\circ$, the conventional FA-Root-MUSIC method is completely disabled at large angles, i.e., $\theta = 85^\circ, 175^\circ$, due to severe SNR attenuation induced by the directive property of array element.
+Although the RR-Root-MUSIC method eventually converges, it requires multiple rotation iterations for larger boresight deflection angle ($\theta = 85^\circ, 175^\circ$), resulting in high computational complexity, and still has a large gap compared to the CRLB.
+By contrast, the proposed PRI method effectively improves the initialization accuracy by pre-rotation and Root-MUSIC algorithm.
+On this basis, the PRI-IGSS method further improves the estimation through iterative greedy search with a continuous sampled signal accumulation process, leading to a rapid convergence and an RMSE performance approaching the CRLB.